kajnorman/setupgpio_ubunturpi/README.md

 After downloaad please inspect the script.

-The script will reboot the rpi after running.(needed)
+The script will reboot the rpi after running.(The reboot is needed)